 In the second and third quarters of 2021, the Company issued a total of approximately \$0.9 million in additional notes payable, including \$0.1 million to related parties, convertible into the next class of equity securities in which the Company issues and sells equity securities with aggregate gross proceeds of at least \$5.0 million.
 The conversion price was initially determined as eighty percent (80%) multiplied by the per share purchase price for the next equity financing.
-Additionally, provided no equity financing has occurred, and the note is still outstanding, the noteholder may elect to convert the outstanding principal and accrued interest into shares of the Company's Common Stock at a price of \$0.945 per share.
-As a result of the completion of a bridge financing sufficient to provide working capital to complete an initial public offering, the notes are now convertible into the Company's equity securities on same terms as the conversion feature established in the bridge financing.
-The convertible notes payable have a maturity date in December 2022, bear interest at eight percent (8%) annually.
+Additionally, provided no equity financing has occurred and the note was still outstanding, the noteholder could elect to convert the outstanding principal and accrued interest into shares of the Company's Common Stock at a price of \$6.62 per share.
+As a result of the completion of a bridge financing sufficient to provide working capital to complete an IPO, the notes became convertible into the Company's equity securities on the same terms as the conversion feature established in the bridge financing.
+The convertible notes payable had a maturity date in December 2022 and bore interest at eight percent (8%) annually.
+Upon completion of the IPO, the notes automatically converted into shares of Common Stock.